High Luminosity Large Hadron Collider: Accelerator upgrades

 Quadrupole magnets: The strong magnets along with the huge rings are a necessary aspect of LHC's functionality.
 HL-LHC will have quadrupole magnets with the strength of 11.3 tesla as opposed to 8.6 tesla in LHC.
 Such superconducting magnets made up of inter-metallic niobium–tin (Nb_{3}Sn), compound would be installed around the CMS and ATLAS detector.
 A ten-year-long joint project between CERN, Brookhaven National Laboratory, Fermilab, and Lawrence Berkeley National Laboratory known as United States Department of Energy LHC Accelerator Research Program (US–LARP) successfully built and tested such quadrupole magnets.
 MQXFB, the quadrupoles for the HL-LHC, are, as of 2025, in the series production phase, with around 2/3 of the coils completed and half of the magnets assembled.

 Dipole magnets: For inserting the new collimators, two of the LHC's dipole magnets will have to be replaced with smaller ones.
 They would be stronger (11 tesla) than LHC's dipole magnets (8.3 tesla) and be more powerful in bending the beam trajectories.
 As of now they are in the prototype phase at CERN and halfway through the production phase in the USA.
 These magnets would probably be installed only after HL-LHC is fully implemented, although the final decision is yet to come.

 Installation of two High Luminosity LHC connection cryostats, November 2019.

 Crab cavities: The function of the crab cavities is to tilt and project the beams in the required direction.
 This tilting maximizes the overlap between the colliding bunches, leading to an increase in the achievable instantaneous luminosity.
 ATLAS and CMS together will have 16 crab cavities, which will give transverse momentum to the beams to increase the collision probability.
-Currently a prototype demonstration of crabbing of a hadron beam has been realised, and several key beam experiments have been conducted in CERNs Super Proton Synchotron in the presence of crab cavities.
+Currently a prototype demonstration of crabbing of a hadron beam has been realised, and several key beam experiments have been conducted in CERNs Super Proton Synchrotron in the presence of crab cavities.